House Centipede by Bruce Martin, via Wikimedia

-Scientific name: Class Chillopoda, Order Chilopoda, several families and species
+Scientific name: Class Chilopoda, Order Scutigeromorpha (and others), Scutigera coleoptrata and several other species

 Biology and life cycle: Incomplete metamorphosis.
 Eggs are laid in the soil; the resulting nymphs are similar to the adults but shorter and with fewer segments.

-Habitat: Live in moist, protected places, especially around decaying organic matter--under logs, stones, leaves, bark, and in compost piles, buildings, and basements.
+Habitat: House centipede is native to the Mediterranean region, introduced around the world.
+Indoors and outdoors.
+Redheaded centipedes live in moist, protected places, especially around decaying organic matter—under logs, stones, leaves, bark, and in compost piles, buildings, and basements.

 Feeding habits: Feed on small insects, including roaches, clothes moths, and house flies, and sometimes plant roots.
 House centipedes are predaceous; garden centipedes eat plant roots.

 Organic control: None needed.
 They are actually beneficial.
 If house centipedes become a nuisance indoors, vacuum them up.

 Economic importance: The larger colorful centipedes have a bite about as powerful as a bee sting, but a bite is rare.
 House centipedes can rarely break the skin.
 The large centipedes feed on slugs, grubs, worms; house centipedes eat spiders, cockroaches, ants, and flies, and are considered beneficial around the house.